How To Identify Great Career Opportunities

 What do you want to do when you grow up?
 It’s a question we all heard a lot when we were kids.
 But, when it comes to finding a job, knowing what you want to do only gets you so far.
 You also have to know where to find the best jobs in your preferred field—and that’s where it can get tricky.

-Whether you’re looking to start a career or you want to change careers, you first have to find the right opportunities for you.
-To improve your chances of succeeding, you should:
+Whether you’re looking to start a career or you want to change careers, you first have to find the right opportunities.
+To improve your chances of identifying great career opportunities, follow these simple tips.

 Employment agencies, staffing firms, and headhunters connect job-seekers to job openings.
 If you have the right qualifications, recruiters can help get your résumé to the right people and help secure you an interview.
 And the majority of recruiters work at no cost to you.

 LinkedIn has over half a billion users,1 making it the largest gathering of professionals ever assembled.
-No matter your preferred career field, there are others on LinkedIn who are part of that field.
-And, as a member of LinkedIn, you can connect with these other professionals directly and/or through discussion boards.
 It’s a great place to network and uncover job opportunities that may not be posted elsewhere.
 Just make sure your LinkedIn profile is up to date and provides plenty of information about you and your skills.

 You can learn about a great job opportunity almost anywhere, but you have to keep your ear to the ground.
 One great way to stay informed is to regularly talk to colleagues, friends, and teachers.
 You don’t have to constantly talk about jobs; simply by keeping the relationship active, you can ask for career advice and recommendations when you need them.